adarsh-venugopal/react-interview-ui/README.md

 ![alt text](image-3.png)

 ## Issues
 * I faced some issues with a test case (probably something to do with JS hoisting) which I was not able to resolve
 * I have focussed on achieving the core functionality of CRUD operations for Widgets and not much on the styling.
-I have just followed the MUI theme that existed.
+I have just followed the MUI theme that existed in the intial template.